Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 # SmartLabsUniminuto-GOLC

 This is the online repository for the GOLC_2022 international award.
 In this repository, you can find the main information concerning the laboratory (smartlabsuniminuto), e.g., structure, features, modes of programming, educational goals and outcomes, and presentation video.
+For more information about this award, please consult the link http://online-engineering.org/GOLC_online-lab-award.php

 # What is *Smartlabsuniminuto*?